Sometimes, we need a smack upside the head with a reminder that it’s not 1977 anymore.

 Sure, there are still gatekeepers who decide if you get into this publication over here or on that TV station over there.
 But everyone now has an unlimited number of publications and TV channels, thanks to the magic of the Internet.

-Master marketer and outside-the-box thought leader Seth Godin weighs in insightfully on this note with his recent post, “The Debate Channel.”
+Master marketer and outside-the-box thought leader Seth Godin weighs in insightfully on this note with his post, “The Debate Channel.”

 “But TV isn’t in charge any more.
 We each own our own TV broadcasting network—anyone who wants to put on a show, can.”